Danny Weinkauf: Personal life

 Weinkauf is married to Michelle Weinkauf, née Gotthardt.
 He has two children, Lena and Kai Weinkauf, who perform spoken word parts on the song "I Am a Paleontologist".
 Kai sings lead vocals for "Champion of the Spelling Bee", "Together we can Fly", "Ambivalent", "Picky Eaters", "Antithesis", and "A song about Anything".
 Weinkauf's wife and two children perform several vocal and spoken parts on his solo albums.

 Awards

-In 2002 TMBG won the Grammy for Best Song Written for Visual Media; Weinkauf played both bass and guitar.
-In 2009, They Might Be Giants was awarded a Grammy for Best Children's Album for Here Come the 123s, featuring one song written by Weinkauf.
+In 2002, They Might Be Giants won the Grammy for Best Song Written for Visual Media; Weinkauf played both bass and guitar.
+In 2009, TMBG was awarded a Grammy for Best Children's Album for Here Come the 123s, featuring one song written by Weinkauf.
 In 2011, TMBG was nominated a third time with Here Comes Science, which features Weinkauf's song "I Am a Paleontologist".
 In 2014 "No School Today" was declared a Parents' Choice Award winner and a NAPPA award winner.
 Weinkauf's song "Elephants" was an International Songwriting Competition winner in 2015.